ShadAdman/ShadAdman/README.md

 <br>
 <br>
 <p align="justify">
-This individual got in love with coding where intrdoduced to C++ in studants time.
-I did a lot of work with Android & Kotlin Multiplatform, specializing in domains such as Health Tech,Degital Retails, Trading, Fintech, iGaming.
+This individual fell in love with coding where intrdoduced to C++ in studants time.
+I did a lot of work with Android & Kotlin Multiplatform, specializing in domains such as Health Tech,Degital Retails, Trading, Fintech & iGaming.

 I'm active on github only for contribution into opensource world.
 Everything I know comes from opensource, so i will give back as much as i can.